How to promote your SaaS using webinar?

 Here it is important not to try too hard but keep a consistent schedule nonetheless.
 Hold your horses even if you can deliver high-quality emails with helpful content and tips daily.
 Not only will it look like spam, but you may also devalue your efforts in the process.

 Scarcity and consistency and your friends here.
-Even if you send an email to your previous participants, aka leads, once a week on Monday, it will help build trust and push them further and further through the SaaS buying cycle.
+Even if you send email to your previous participants, aka leads, once a week on Monday, it will help build trust and push them further and further through the SaaS buying cycle.

 Cross-promote your content